Host Family Volunteer Information

 Who can be a Host Family?

-• Anyone who is supportive of the youth we serve!
+• Anyone supportive of the youth we serve!

 • People from a variety of backgrounds and family makeups – we have had Host Families who are single individuals, couples with kids, retired couples, LGBTQ2S+ couples, Indigenous and non-Indigenous people.